Advance Directives for Health Care Decision Making

 Frequently Asked Questions about Advance Directives

-An Advance Care Plan is a document that tells your doctor how you want to be treated if you are terminally ill or permanently unconscious.
-You can use a Living Will/Advance Care Plan to tell your doctor you want to avoid life-prolonging interventions such as cardiopulmonary resuscitation (CPR), kidney dialysis or breathing machines.
+An Advance Directive for Health Care is a document that tells your doctor how you want to be treated if you are terminally ill or permanently unconscious.
+You can use the Advance Directive for Health Care form to tell your doctor you want to avoid life-prolonging interventions such as cardiopulmonary resuscitation (CPR), kidney dialysis or breathing machines.
 You can use this form to tell your doctor you just want to be pain free and comfortable at the end of life.
 You may also add other special instructions or limitations in your form.

-An Advance Care Plan form (PH-4194) is included at this web site.
-You may create an Advance Care Plan by filling out this form and having it properly witnessed and/or notarized (see questions 13 and 14).
+An Advance Directive for Health Care form is included at this web site.
+You may create an Advance Directive for Health Care by filling out this form and having it properly witnessed and/or notarized (see questions 13 and 14).

-- Advance Directives are for all adults, including mature minors and emancipated minors.
-We never know when an accident or serious illness will leave us incapable of making our own health care decisions..
-What if I already have the old form, “Living Will”?
-Do I need to create an Advance Care Plan?
+The Advance Directive for Health Care form is for all adults, including mature minors and emancipated minors.
+We never know when an accident or serious illness will leave us incapable of making our own health care decisions.

-The new form, Advance Care Plan, developed for use has more detailed instructions and may best express your desires so one may want to create a new advance directive document.
-If the new Advance Care Plan form is not created, the old Living Will form will be honored.
-The Advance Care Plan is a more flexible document and allows you to name someone to make decisions for you and provides directives for care if your quality of life becomes unacceptable.
+The new form, Advance Directive for Health Care, developed for use has more detailed instructions and may best express your desires so one may want to create a new advance directive document.
+If the new Advance Directive for Health Care form is not created, the old Living Will form will be honored.
+The Advance Directive for Health Care is a more flexible document and allows you to name someone to make decisions for you and provides directives for care if your quality of life becomes unacceptable.

 - Should I complete a new Living Will or Medical Power of Attorney if I completed one before July 1, 2004?

-As previously noted in questions 1 and 2, in 2004, the Board for Licensing Health Care Facilities adopted new terms for both forms.
-The new forms, Advance Care Plan and Appointment of Health Care Agent are written in clear, easy to understand language.
-If you want to take advantage of these changes, you should complete those new forms – Advance Care Plan and Appointment of Health Care Agent.
+As previously noted in questions 1 and 2, the new form, Advance Directive for Health, is written in clear, easy to understand language.
+If you want to take advantage of these changes, you should complete the new form, Advance Directive for Health Care.
 Any Living Will or Medical Power of Attorney completed prior to July 1, 2004 will be honored.

 - Can I combine my Living Will and Medical Power of Attorney in one form?

-The new “Advance Care Plan” combines both forms.
+The new “Advance Directive for Health Care” combines both forms.

-- Can I still make my own health care decisions once I have created an Advance Directive?
+- Can I still make my own health care decisions once I have created an Advance Directive for Health Care?

 Yes.
-Your Advance Directive does not become effective until you are incapable of clearly expressing your own wishes.
+Your Advance Directive for Health Care does not become effective until you are incapable of clearly expressing your own wishes.
 As long as you can do this, you have the right to make your own decisions.

 - If I decide to appoint a Health Care Agent, how should I choose my Agent?